-Macaroni Gratin is a creamy macaroni and cheese baked up in a skillet, gratin style.
+Macaroni Gratin is a creamy macaroni and cheese recipe baked up in a skillet, gratin style.
+It’s an elegant 30 minute version of everybody’s favorite comfort food.

 I admit this might look like just another excuse to make more macaroni and cheese.
 But this is different, really.
 It’s even easier than mac and cheese because you don’t have to make a sauce, you simply layer everything into your skillet or gratin dish, and bake.